 You want to be in fighting shape to defeat zombies.
 The same is true for fighting viruses.

-Now it’s time to master the real skills for this war.
+Now it’s time to master the skills of experienced germ-fighters.

-We are obsessed with touching our faces, but that has to stop.
-Our eyes, noses, and mouths are doorways into our bodies — and viruses are just waiting to step over the threshold.
+We are obsessed with touching our faces.
+But our eyes, noses, and mouths are doorways into our bodies — and viruses are just waiting to step over the threshold.
 (Scratching your nose is the equivalent of inviting a zombie for dinner and expecting them not to have you as the main course.)

-Do not be that person in the zombie movie who leaves the camp, gets their arm bitten, wears suspiciously long sleeves in the summer heat while saying “I’m fine, guys,” and then, bam, starts mouth-foaming and tries to eat everyone in the camp.
+Don’t be that person in the zombie movie who leaves the camp, gets their arm bitten, wears suspiciously long sleeves in the summer heat while saying “I’m fine, y’all,” and then, bam, starts mouth-foaming and tries to eat everyone in the camp.

 Most zombie movies feature a dramatic scene where the hero fights off the undead in a theme park or finds a cure to the pandemic.
-Real life doesn’t always feel this exciting, especially when you’re sheltering in your living room eating lentils.
-But trust us, if you follow the steps in this guide, you will be saving lives.
+Real life doesn’t always feel this exciting, especially when you’re slathering on hand sanitizer in the school cafeteria.
+But trust us, if you follow the steps in this guide, you will be a germ-fighting hero.